Jaykee011/ISA-pop3/README.md

 # Popcl

-This is a project for Network Applications class at Brno University of Technology.
+This is a project for Network Applications class at Brno University of Technology, Faculty of Information Technology.

 This is a simple pop3(s) client.
 SSL/TLS is implemented using the openssl library without the usage of BIO structures as per assignment.